 01. Bickmore Gard–More Water & Stain Repellant

-Bickmore is small family-owned business manufacture of this product.
-The business is headquartered in the outskirts of Detroit, Michigan, and is renowned for providing equine, top-quality leather and great hat care products for about four decades now.
+Bickmore is a small family-owned business that manufactures this product.
+The business is headquartered in the outskirts of Detroit, Michigan, and is renowned for providing equine, top-quality leather, and great hat care products for about four decades now.
 The company’s primary goal is to achieve full customer satisfaction at all times.

 The product also applies smoothly with no discoloration or darkening on any type of material or color.
 The waterproof spray for boots is free from silicone and thus considered pretty safe for any fabric.
 Its hard time is super-impressive as it dries fast, unlike other protestants that tell you to let it sit for about 24 hours or so.